ethereum/ethereum-org-website/src/content/glossary/index.md

 ### block {#block}

-A block is a unit of information that is created by a [block proposer](#block-proposer) and sent to other nodes over the peer-to-peer network.
-Blocks include lists of transactions to execute as well as consensus-related information that allow [validators](#validator) to check the information in the block is valid.
+A block is a unit of information created by a [block proposer](#block-proposer) and sent to other nodes over the peer-to-peer network.
+Blocks include lists of transactions to execute and consensus-related information that allow [validators](#validator) to check the information in the block is valid.
 This allows nodes to update their view of the state of Ethereum.

 <DocLink to="/developers/docs/blocks/">
   Blocks